 How does the EAGLE3 workaround’s quality compare to Google’s native MTP implementation?

-EAGLE3 is a community-trained 277MB draft head, and the training process introduces its own quality tradeoffs absent from Google’s first-party MTP implementation — the draft head approximates the target model’s distribution but is not jointly trained with Gemma 4, so acceptance rates and output distribution can diverge from what integrated MTP would produce.
+EAGLE3 is a community-trained 277MB draft head, and the training process introduces its own quality tradeoffs absent from Google’s first-party MTP implementation, the draft head approximates the target model’s distribution but is not jointly trained with Gemma 4, so acceptance rates and output distribution can diverge from what integrated MTP would produce.
 Google’s official MTP drafters, released May 5, 2026, are co-trained with the base model weights and carry a published quality-equivalence guarantee that EAGLE3 cannot replicate.
-For llama.cpp users, EAGLE3 remains the only available path; for vLLM and SGLang users, the official drafters are preferable.
+[Updated June 2026] EAGLE3 is no longer the only path for llama.cpp users: native support for the official co-trained drafters merged on June 7 (PR #23398), so the quality-equivalence guarantee now applies to llama.cpp deployments too.
+EAGLE3 stays relevant only for builds older than b9549 or for Gemma 4 variants whose assistant drafter you do not want to ship.

 What does it actually cost a team to switch from llama.cpp to LiteRT-LM mid-project?